The Ultimate Guide to Apartment Marketing Ideas in 2026

 Residents always need to be reminded when their lease renewal is coming up.
 Get creative with your renewal reminders.

-Create a 12-month resident touchpoint plan to learn what makes your residents happy or not and whether they are satisfied living there.
+Create a 12-month resident touchpoint plan to learn what makes your residents happy or not, and whether they are satisfied living there.
 This will make the resident feel as if they’re truly being taken care of.
+For example:

 Most people won’t initiate complaints, so by opening the door for residents to give their input, you’ll learn how you can make your community a positive experience for everyone.
 This is also a good way to generate positive reviews.